Rewriting Graphically with Symmetric Traced Monoidal Categories: Graph rewriting

-We can therefore perform a rewrite in $\lhyptype$ given a rewrite rule $\rrule{L}{R}$ and matching $L~\to~G$ by following the procedure described at the beginning of this section and constructing the double pushout diagram.
-An example can be seen in \S\ref{sec:case-study}, Figure \ref{fig:dpo-example}.

-\begin{remark} The results of this section gives us a graph rewriting system for rules that are spans of monomorphisms, i.e. those in which no vertices of the interface $K$ are collapsed into one.
-For many rules this is perfectly acceptable, such as to model the transformation of an operation and its arguments into a result.
-However there are cases, such as a rule introducing an edge to an empty wire, where this situation might arise:
+The results of this section gives us a graph rewriting system for rules that are spans of monomorphisms, i.e. those in which no vertices of the interface $K$ are collapsed into one.
+This is since the pushout complement is only uniquely defined for $K \xrightarrow{p} \htrim{L} \rightarrow \htrim{G}$ if $p$ is mono.
+However, there are cases where rewrite rules that are \emph{not} spans of monomorphisms might be desirable, such as a rule introducing an edge to an empty wire.

-This is since the pushout complement is only uniquely defined for $K \xrightarrow{m} L \rightarrow G$ if $m$ is mono.
+Since the left leg of the span is not a monomorphism, the pushout complement is not unique and therefore multiple derivations can be performed for one matching.
+Even more crucially, one of the derivations would be degenerate if translated back into an interfaced linear hypergraph: there is a situation where a source connects to a source!

 In~\cite{bonchi2016rewriting} this phenomenon is permitted thanks to a compact closed structure in which wires can be directed arbitrarily.
 However in our traced context we have a strict notion of source and target which cannot be altered.

-This is where our notion of homeomorphism (Section \ref{sec:homeomorphisms}) comes into play.
-Much like when we represented trace as a monomorphism, we can perform an expansion on the left hand side of the rule, yielding us a span of monomorphisms as desired.
-For the case when $n$ is not mono, we can redefine the rule to include an identity edge and then perform a smoothing to achieve the original.
+To solve this issue, we can use homeomorphism to perform an expansion on the left hand side of the rule.
+This yields us a span of monomorphisms as desired and guarantees us a unique pushout complement.
+Once we have completed our rewriting, we can perform any smoothings if necessary in order to retrieve a minimal hypergraph.